HackArchive/Forkscanner-Frontend/README.md

 <br /><br />

 ## Add Block/Submit Block
-This allows you to submit a block using the block_json and selecting the node from which you want to submit the block from.
+With this feature, you can submit a block by providing the block's JSON and choosing the node from which you wish to submit it.

 <img alt="LambdaLogs Status Logs Page" src="https://user-images.githubusercontent.com/68425016/233807345-5b5baa7b-3fcd-47ec-97b2-215f28fb648c.png"  style="margin-left:10px; margin-bottom:10px;" width="100%" align="center"/>
 <br /><br />

 ## Manage Nodes
-A consise interface to manage all you nodes, performing add_node, remove_node and get information on all your connected nodes.
+Access a streamlined interface to oversee your nodes.
+This interface allows you to add, remove, and retrieve information about all the connected nodes.

 <img alt="LambdaLogs Status PieChart" src="https://user-images.githubusercontent.com/68425016/233807363-a79bf2c8-ef19-474c-8fa5-0be08ba49c49.png"  style="margin-left:10px; margin-bottom:10px;" width="100%" align="center"/>
 <br /><br />